mhyee/mhyee.com/content/fydp/fydp5.md

 This is our dilemma: _some_ locally optimal solutions are globally optimal, but not _all_ locally optimal solutions are globally optimal.

-Before we conclude this post, it's interesting --- and constructive --- to examine why the algorithm worked with two objectives.
+Before we conclude this post, it's interesting--and constructive--to examine why the algorithm worked with two objectives.
 Consider the diagram below, where we have a locally optimal solution in Region B. I've marked the area where we have to search to find a better solution, and it overlaps regions